microsounds/atelier/readme.md

 1. Install `git`, and bootstrap the system using `git reset --hard` as described above.
 2. Post-install: Run only [`~/.once.d/a0-android-termux.sh`](.once.d/a0-android-termux.sh)
 	* Applies android-specific hacks and termux specific dotfiles for theming and softkeys.
+3. When pulling changes from upstream, always stash changes to prevent merge conflicts.

 # Usage notes
 ## Using `git meta`